AquaAuma/BEFwithTraitBasedModel/README.md

 ### CODE FILES
 File 'code.figures.R'
-R Code to reproduce the figures of and analysesthe paper
+R Code to reproduce the figures and analyses of the paper

 File 'code.SI.r'
-R Code to reproduce the figures and analyses of the supplementary information
+R Code to reproduce the figures and analyses of the supplementary material

 ### DATA FILES